Frequently Asked Questions

 • Neurodivergent or highly sensitive people navigating intimacy and unmasking

-• Queer, trans, and non-binary people exploring their sexual narratives
+• Queer, trans, non-binary, and questioning people exploring their sexual narratives

 • Survivors of sexual trauma or repression seeking reconnection with pleasure